Please create a free account below, or login by clicking here.

 Our Irish Water Spaniel puppies for sale come from either USDA licensed commercial breeders or hobby breeders with no more than 5 breeding mothers.
 USDA licensed commercial breeders account for less than 20% of all breeders in the country.

 The unregulated breeders who are selling outside of the USDA regulations and without a license are what we consider to be “Puppy Mills.”
-We are committed to offering Irish Water Spaniel puppies for sale who will grow up to become important members of your family.
+We are committed to offering Irish Water Spaniel puppies who will grow up to become important members of your family.
 We only purchase puppies from the very best sources, and we stand behind every puppy we sell.

 Irish Water Spaniels are not the most suitable breed for first-time dog owners because of their strong and independent minds.